The competitiveness of the European flour milling sector

 Flour should be excluded from market access negotiations

-We believe that the European Commission must guard against flour trade concessions that imply fundamental and irreversible damage to both the European milling sector and the rural areas in which they operate.
+For all the above-mentioned reasons, we believe that the European Commission must guard against flour trade concessions that imply fundamental and irreversible damage to both the local European milling sector and the rural areas in which they operate.

 In particular, the EU market must not be further opened to wheat flour from 3rd countries.
 In particular those supporting their milling sector with direct or indirect trade-distorting subsidies.